-- As a starting point, the application for admission as a friend of the Court is late and therefore brought on an urgent basis by the applicant.
+40. As a starting point, the application for admission as a friend of the Court is late and therefore brought on an urgent basis by the applicant.
 There has been no explanation for the lateness or attempt to provide a credible basis for burdening the hearing of this application at this late stage.
 The Court must strike off this application on the basis that it has been brought late and no attempt has been made to explain the delay in filing the application.
-In any event, the applicant woefully fails to meet the elementary requirements of admission as amicus curiae and for that reason it should be dismissed, alternatively the application does nothing to enrich the Court on the issues it seeks to advance which have adequately been addressed by Downer for whom the applicants make common cause. - 39.
-The amicus has purposely used highly inflammatory and partisan language which cannot be dismissed by this honourable court as mere rhetorical flourish.
+In any event, the applicant woefully fails to meet the elementary requirements of admission as amicus curiae and for that reason it should be dismissed, alternatively the application does nothing to enrich the Court on the issues it seeks to advance which have adequately been addressed by Downer for whom the applicants makes common cause.

+41. The amicus has purposely used highly inflammatory and partisan language which cannot be dismissed by this honourable court as mere rhetorical flourish.
 Paragraph 8 of Fritz's affidavit portrays a distorted picture of the litigation history and a case which is alleged to have been running for almost twenty years.
-This distorted history is clearly an unbridled attempt to minimize or understate the nature of the abuse that Mr Zuma has suffered under the NPA or the state, to portray his attempts to defend his constitutional rights as "abuse of process" and to depict the errant NPA prosecutors as victims of the alleged abuse.
-Nowhere in the biased portrayal is there an acknowledgement or mention of the fact that the abuse of Mr Zuma's rights in the prosecution process was specifically recognised by the NPA itself when it terminated the prosecution.
-But there are other examples:
+This distorted history is clearly an unbridled attempt to minimize or understate the nature of the abuse that I have suffered, to portray my attempts to defend my constitutional rights as "abuse of process" and to depict the errant NPA prosecutors as victims of the alleged abuse.
+Nowhere in the biased portrayal is there an acknowledgement or mention of the fact that the abuse of my rights in the process were recognised by the NPA itself, the following are examples of definitive statements on how the NPA through Downer has abused the criminal process.

-I: THE REPORT OF THE PUBLIC PROTECTOR MUSHWANA:
+THE REPORT OF THE PUBLIC PROTECTOR MUSHWANA: